-Top 10 bonus rooms on luxury yachts
+The ultimate bonus rooms on board luxury superyachts

 Aviva's padel tennis court

-Savannah's semi-submerged viewing lounge
+Savannah's Nemo lounge

-“With the central powertrain, there is room at either side [of the hull] where shafts might have been,” he explained.
+Feadship CEO Henk De Vries elaborates: “With the central powertrain, there is room at either side [of the hull] where shafts might have been,” he explained.
 “This led to the idea of a floor below the waterline, a room at the side half submerged because the fun is in seeing both above and into the water at the same time.”

 Savannah’s Nemo lounge could have gone anywhere in front of the propellers, but its location links it to the pool deck and to the swim platform, where a complex hatch in the aft stairs provides secondary access.
 Guests relaxing in this area are treated to unique views and can enjoy the sunset at the same time as watching fish swimming beneath the surface.

-Escape's cigar lounge
+My Escape's cigar lounge

-When UAE yard Gulf Craft began construction of this 47 metre flagship yacht on speculation, the original plan was for a main-deck superyacht gym designed by Cyrille Bieri to be installed just to the fore of the saloon.
-But during the build this project attracted the attention of a buyer who had an entirely different idea for this area — a gentleman’s cigar lounge.
-Escape’s unique relaxation space features a pair of leather armchairs, a large flatscreen television, and of course, an octagonal table for storing the owner’s humidors and cigar cutters.
+When UAE yard Gulf Craft began construction of a 47 metre flagship yacht on speculation, the original plan was for a main-deck superyacht gym designed by Cyrille Bieri to be installed just to the fore of the saloon.
+But during the build, this project attracted the attention of a buyer who had an entirely different idea for this area — a gentleman’s cigar lounge.
+My Escape’s unique relaxation space features a pair of leather armchairs, a large flatscreen television, and of course, an octagonal table for storing the owner’s humidors and cigar cutters.
 The Gulf Craft design team's elegant décor shines through in this bonus room, with subtle lighting and precious stonework.

 Mystere Shadow’s nightclub